 My first shock was when I saw the price for a gallon of paint.
-If I recall, it was about $40 a gallon.
+If I recall, it was about $40 a gallon (cheap compared to today).
 I thought, “What’s in this stuff, gold?”
-At that time, the only thing I’d ever bought was $5-$6/gallon for some house paint.
+At that time, the only paint I’d ever bought was $5-$6/gallon for some house paint.
 The quart I bought for the cockpit was not that much, but it was enough.
 The learning had started.

 Next, I had to apply this stuff, so I bought some good brushes.
 Since both paints were oil-based, I had to get some thinner for clean-up and brush cleaning.
 Painting the bottom was uneventful and pretty easy—as I watched the dollars stick to the hull—but it was the cockpit painting where I really learned my lesson.
 There was some unfinished teak trim around the cockpit that I had to mask off to have a clean edge with the white cockpit paint.
 I was going to do two coats.
 I did one coat, with no hitches.
 But it rained that night.
 It was long enough after the first coat was put on that it was no problem, but it rained a bit the next day, so I had to wait a bit longer.